Softpay.io Partners with Amadis for Tap-to-Pay Rollout

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20220430005009/en/

-Amadis PayPlug's solution allows standardized payment acceptance on smartphones, tablets and COTS (Photo: Business Wire)
+Amadis and Softpay's solution allows standardized payment acceptance on smartphones, tablets and COTS (Photo: Business Wire)

 The Amadis solution is a component of its Amadis One software framework composed of an EMV L2 Framework and ecosystem supporting any EMV Contactless Kernel.
 It enables Softpay's service to seamlessly accept EMV payments on Android-based COTS devices with NFC capabilities, reduces the time for Softpay to roll out new products and provide payment acceptance of any payment schemes, on its new mobile payments platform.
 Amadis One software framework is the first solution to enable nexo (ISO 202022) standards on Tap-to-Pay platforms.